 Enough about arrogance, let’s talk about confidence.

-Without confidence, people have a fear of accepting new challenges.
+People without confidence have a fear of accepting new challenges.
 They fear failure and avoid taking risks.
-They will work hard to cover up their mistakes and either hope no one notices or worse yet – blame others.
+They will work hard to cover up their mistakes and hope no one notices or worse yet – they will blame others.
 The behavior behind their fears holds them back in their career and their lives.

-Conversations sponsored by ITeffectivity.com – an IT management consulting practice targeting CIO’s challenge of leading and delivering business solutions with a focus on effective people, process, and technology management.
+Let’s Talk sponsored by ITeffectivity.com – an IT Executive Coaching and Advisory practice targeting CIO’s challenge of leading and delivering business solutions with a focus on effective people and process capabilities.
+Discover the possibilities by scheduling a complimentary strategy session with Mary Patry.